Xinzhe99/StackMFF-V2/README.md

     - `num_workers = 0` (only in training, data loading code itself does not require modification)
     - `batch_size = 4` (adjusted according to GPU memory)
   - **Training time:** ~4 h per epoch
-- **Note:**   On Windows, `num_workers` should be set to 0 to avoid dataloader errors or excessively long training times.
-On Linux/Ubuntu, this limitation does not exist.
+- **Note:** On Windows, if you encounter dataloader errors or unusually long training times, try setting `num_workers` to 0.
+This limitation does not apply to Linux/Ubuntu systems.

 ## 📚 Citation